assareh/tfc-agent/tfc-agent-ecs/producer/README.md

 # Terraform Cloud Agent in Amazon ECS Producer Workspace

 Provide values for required variables.
 Please note that I have the resource utilization of the tfc-agent containers set to the bare minimum of 128 CPU units and 256MB of RAM.
 This can be increased in the [task definition](files/task_definition.json) for improved performance.

 This workspace will require AWS credentials of some sort.
 A Terraform Cloud Agent token must also be provided as the terraform input variable `tfc_agent_token`.

 I've included helper scripts to create and delete an agent token, however you can always create and manage these in the Terraform Cloud organization Settings.

-`./files/create_tfc_agent_token.sh` will create an agent token and output the token value and token id.
+`./files/create_tfc_agent_token.sh` will create an agent pool and token and output the token value and token id.
 You must provide a Terraform Cloud organization or admin user token as the environment variable `TOKEN`.
 You must also provide your Terraform Cloud organization name as an argument.

 ```
 → ./files/create_tfc_agent_token.sh hashidemos